-One of the peculiar problems in many Latin American countries that are similar to the Indian sub-continent is the disparity not only between the countries, but also inside the countries.
+One of the peculiar problems in many Latin American countries that are similar to the Indian sub-continent is the disparity not only between the countries but also inside the countries.
 Rather than focusing on providing superfast broadband to those living in developed pockets in this region, governments give priority to deploy networks to the underdeveloped areas in an attempt to reduce the digital differences inside these countries.
-Providers in these countries are engaged in expansion of traditional broadband technologies rather than next generation technologies.
+Providers in these countries are engaged in the expansion of traditional broadband technologies rather than next generation technologies.
 Latin America as a whole has severe economic difficulties.
-IDATE team points to the heterogenic characteristic prevails in the telecom market in the region.
+IDATE team points to the heterogenic characteristic that prevails in the telecom market in the region.
 Involvement of authorities differs from one country to another as they include or not the telecom infrastructures in their overall development strategy.
 Also, there are no specific rules adopted to the development of superfast broadband including FTTH and FTTH.

-IDATE says the competition in the market have had a positive impact and really enhanced FTTH players to enlarge and/or accelerate their rollouts in major markets such as Brazil, Argentina, Mexico, and Chile.
+IDATE says the competition in the market has had a positive impact and really enhanced FTTH players to enlarge and/or accelerate their rollouts in major markets such as Brazil, Argentina, Mexico, and Chile.
 The kind of players involved in FTTH can also be quite different when comparing the countries.
-In countries such as Argentina, Mexico, Chile, Urugua etc., the incumbents play a key role and are really active in FTTH/B market.
+In countries such as Argentina, Mexico, Chile, Urugua,y, etc., the incumbents play a key role and are really active in the FTTH/B market.
 But in most cases, the first rollouts have been initiated by small private players, focused on limited areas, at least in the short/medium term.
-As an example, the Mexican market grew significantly during 2015, with +46% subscribers: the competition between two leading players, Telmex on one side and TotalPlay on the other side, seems to positively drive the market.
+As an example, the Mexican market grew significantly during 2015, with +46% subscribers: the competition between two leading players, Telmex on one side and TotalPlay on the other side seems to positively drive the market.
 On its side, the Brazilian market grew a little bit less (+ 32% subs) and is also driven by the strong involvement of national players, but also of small players rolling out in very located areas.

 The article by Ms. Valérie Chaillou points to the potential of Latin American countries for FTTH by considering the demography and the dynamism in the real estate market.
 Some countries such as Bolivia has the problem of undersized international connectivity, which impacts the real capacities of the Internet Service Providers to serve their customers.